 MJT Mini Tour Policies & Procedures

-The MJT has established the MJT Mini Tour of a series of events for young girls and boys ages 7-12 which allow them to gain valuable on-course competitive experiences in a friendly atmosphere.
+The MJT has established the MJT Mini Tour as a series of events for young girls and boys aged 6 to 12 which promotes valuable on-course experiences and qualify for next-level junior competitions in Canada and the U.S.

 Ages Divisions and Course Set-up